rowanoulton/bowler/README.md

 #### Disadvantages of this approach

-There are a number of disadvantages to this approach:
+There are a number of disadvantages to this approach, some of which are:

 - All frames must be created and linked to their neighbour at the beginning of the game
 - The last frame is responsible for communicating game completion, which should ideally be a responsibility of the game class itself